kawanji01/DiQt_on_extensions/README-en.md

  [日本語](./README.md) | English

-# BooQs Chrome Extension
+# DiQt Chrome Extension

-This extension is for using BooQs on web.
+This extension is for using DiQt on web.

 With the extension, You can quickly search a unknown word in an article you are reading on the browser.
 And You can set a reminder to review for that word.